How to set a proxy server in Chrome, Firefox, Internet Explorer, Microsoft Edge and Opera

-If you have Windows 10 and you don’t want to use Internet Explorer, you can set the proxy server using the instructions from this guide: How To Set Up A Proxy Server In Windows 10.
-They will also apply to Google Chrome, Opera, Microsoft Edge and Firefox.
+If you have Windows 10 and you do not want to use Internet Explorer, you can set the proxy server using the instructions from this guide: How to set up the proxy server settings in Windows 10.
+They also apply to Google Chrome, Opera, Microsoft Edge, and Firefox.

 If you have Windows 7 or Windows 8.1, start Internet Explorer and go to Tools (Keyboard shortcut: Alt+X).
 Then, click "Internet options."

-The Internet Properties window is opened.
-Here, click or tap the Connections tab and press the “LAN settings” button on the bottom.
+The Internet Options window is opened.
+Here, go to the Connections tab and click the "LAN settings" button on the bottom.

-How to set a proxy server in Google Chrome for Windows
+How to set proxy settings in Google Chrome for Windows

-Google Chrome doesn't offer any unique configuration options for setting a proxy server because it uses the proxy settings found in Internet Explorer or Windows.
-However, you can start the setup process from Google Chrome, and it opens the Internet Properties window from Windows.
-If you have Windows 10 installed, the fastest way to change the proxy server is to follow the instructions found in this guide: How To Set Up A Proxy Server In Windows 10.
-The proxy settings you make will govern the Windows 10 operating system and apps including Google Chrome.
+Google Chrome does not offer any unique configuration options for setting a proxy server because it uses the proxy settings found in Internet Explorer or Windows.
+However, you can start the setup process from Google Chrome, and it opens the Internet Options window from Windows.
+If you have Windows 10 installed, the fastest way to change the proxy server is to follow the instructions found in this guide: How to set up the proxy server settings in Windows 10.
+The proxy settings you make govern the Windows 10 operating system and installed apps, including Google Chrome.

 If you are using Windows 7 or Windows 8.1, click the "Customize and control Google Chrome" button on the top-right corner of the Google Chrome window.
 It is represented by three dots, like in the screenshot below.
 Then, click Settings.

-A very long list of settings is opened, and none of them are related to setting a proxy server.
-To extend this list, scroll to the bottom and click on the link that says: “Show advanced settings.”
+A long list of settings is opened.
+Scroll to the bottom and click on the link that says "Advanced" to extend this list.

 The list of settings is extended.
-Scroll down until you find the Network section.
-Click “Change proxy settings,” and the Internet Properties window from Windows is opened.
+Scroll down until you find the System section.
+Click "Open proxy settings," and the Internet Options window from Windows is opened.

-In the Internet Properties window, click the LAN settings button, from the Connections tab.
+In the Internet Options window, click the LAN settings button, from the Connections tab.

-You proxy settings are now applied to both Google Chrome and Internet Explorer, as well as Windows applications that use the proxy settings from Internet Explorer.
+You proxy settings are now applied to both Google Chrome and Internet Explorer, as well as Windows apps that use the proxy settings from Internet Explorer.